sabTn01/povo/README.md

-# POVO Web Application
+# POVO API

 ## Overview

 POVO is a web application designed to manage votes and polls for employees within an organization.
-Built with a .NET 7 backend, it provides a secure and user-friendly platform to facilitate efficient voting processes.
+Built with a .NET 7 API and a REACT 18 frontend (https://github.com/sabTn01/povo.front). it provides a secure and user-friendly platform to facilitate efficient voting processes.

 ## Features